 There are many ways to approach youth leadership and engagement in your school.
-The only wrong way is to not include students at all.
+The only wrong way is not to include students at all.

 Here are some tips for engaging students in the classroom:

-- Establish strong relationships with students, build on their strengths, and then connect them to opportunities. (see trauma engaged schools – relationships as the foundation)
+- Establish strong relationships with students, build on their strengths, and then connect them to opportunities. (see trauma-engaged schools – relationships as the foundation)

 - Create a safe and welcoming classroom with the resources you have, online or in person (see school climate and connectedness resources).